 Year 2 Clinical Phase

-In the second year, students apply their knowledge and practice their new skills in the clinical environment in the 8 clinical rotations (7-mandatory Clinical Practica and 1-elective Clinical Practicum).
-The Introduction to Clinical Education prepares students to shift from classroom learning to learning at the patient bedside.
-Students rotate through a variety of clinical settings including inpatient (hospital), outpatient clinics, emergency departments and operating rooms.
-Students work as a part of a supervised medical team, comprised of physicians, PAs, and nurse practitioners that cares for the patients.
+In the second year, students apply their knowledge and practice their new skills in the clinical environment in the 8 clinical rotations (7-mandatory Clinical Practicums and 1-elective Clinical Practicum).
+The Introduction to Clinical Education prepares students to transition from classroom learning to bedside learning.
+Students rotate through a variety of clinical settings, including inpatient (hospital), outpatient clinics, emergency departments, and operating rooms.
+Students work as part of a supervised medical team, comprised of physicians, PAs, and nurse practitioners, that care for the patients.
 Students are expected to elicit medical histories, complete physical exams, suggest diagnostic tests, and treatment plans to the medical team.
 Students practice presenting the patients to the team and documenting the patient encounter in the medical record.
-The Introduction to Professional Practice course provides instruction about licensure, certification, credentialing and scope of practice laws.
-In addition to rotating through the specialities listed below, all students will care for patients of all ages ranging from newborns to geriatric patients.
-Evaluation of student competence is comprised of preceptor evaluations, end-of-rotation exams, presentations, and clinical course specific assignments.
+The Introduction to Professional Practice course provides instruction about Licensure, certification, credentialing, and the scope of practice laws.
+In addition to rotating through the specialties listed below, all students will care for patients of all ages, ranging from newborns to geriatric patients.
+Evaluation of student competence consists of preceptor evaluations, end-of-rotation exams, presentations, and clinical course-specific assignments.

-Students are required to have a car available for transportation to clinical sites.
-If the clinical site is outside a radius of 65 miles from the GW campus, housing is provided as well.
-The program permits "Self ID" rotations in which students may suggest possible rotations sites outside of the DC, Maryland and Virginia areas.
-Please note several of our sites serve Spanish speaking patients; if your application indicates proficiency in Spanish communication, it is likely you will be placed at one of these sites.
+Students are required to have available transportation to clinical sites.
+If the clinical site is outside a 65-mile radius of the GW campus, housing is also provided.
+The program permits "Self ID" rotations in which students may suggest possible rotation sites outside the DC, Maryland, and Virginia areas.
+Please note that several of our sites serve Spanish-speaking patients; if your application indicates proficiency in Spanish, you are likely to be placed at one of these sites.

 Sites are vetted by the clinical faculty through a rigorous approval process before a student is permitted to rotate through a "Self ID" site.
 Consistent with the ARC-PA accreditation Standards, students are not required to provide or solicit clinical preceptors or sites.
 The specific order of clinical courses varies by student, but all students must successfully complete all rotations in order to be eligible for graduation and the PA national certification exam.